We Welcome Your Application to Join Us!

 We expect you to arrive to your trip fully prepared for all activities.

-Overland bicycle tours are self-contained—there is no van support.
+Overland bicycle tours are self-contained — there is no van support.
 You will move camp every two to three days.
 On these days, you will carry all of your belongings, plus some group gear and food, on a sturdy rack mounted over the back wheel of your bike.
-You will hang panniers (these are saddlebags, pronounced “pan-yers”) off the rack and attach gear like your sleeping bag and sleeping pad to the top of the rack using bungee cords.
-On average, you will carry between 30 and 40 pounds of equipment on your bike (not including the weight of the bike).
-On other days, you will take day rides as a group—to a beach, lighthouse or into town—with little to no weight on your bike.
+On average, you will carry 30 pounds of equipment on your bike (not including the weight of the bike).
+On other days, you will take day rides as a group — to a beach, lighthouse or into town — with little to no weight on your bike.

-Cape Cod & the Islands is designed to be a cooperative, non-competitive group activity where everyone contributes and helps one another.
-While there is always a range of physical ability and fitness in each group, it's important that you follow our training schedule and that you take the time to gain confidence on a bike—mounting and dismounting, shifting gears, braking and making turns.
-We expect you to prepare adequately so you can keep up physically and participate in all of your group’s activities.
+Cape Cod & the Islands is designed to be a cooperative, non-competitive experience where everyone contributes and helps one another.
+While there is always a range of physical ability in each group, it's important that you follow our training schedule and that you take the time to gain confidence on a bike — mounting and dismounting, shifting gears, braking and making turns.
+Enjoy your rides this spring...and we'll see you on the Cape this summer!

 Responsible Riding Practices